 Shoulder pain can occur as a result of many different things, including injuries, conditions, and even simply sleeping wrong.
 But what about nighttime shoulder pain that you only feel when you’re in bed, not after you get out of it?
 There are actually several conditions that can make shoulder pain worse at night than during the day.
 If you suffer from shoulder pain at night, our orthopedic specialists are here to explain why that might be.
+You can also take a look at our shoulder pain diagnosis chart for a better idea of possible causes.

 At SPORT Orthopedics + Physical Therapy, our orthopedic surgeons and physical therapists work in tandem to develop customized treatment plans for our patients.
 We begin by evaluating your symptoms, then we will work closely with you to find a treatment method that works best for you.
 If you’re tired of struggling to sleep because of night pain in your shoulder joint, we’re here for you.
 To schedule an appointment with the best Dallas orthopedic surgeons, please call our office at 469-200-2832 today.